 The Company evaluates the realizability of its long-lived assets, which requires impairment losses to be recorded on long-lived assets used in operations when indicators of impairment, such as reductions in demand or significant economic slowdowns are present.
 Reviews are performed to determine whether the carrying value of an asset is impaired, based on comparisons to undiscounted expected future cash flows.
-If this comparison indicates that there is impairment, the impaired asset is written down to fair value, which is typically calculated using: (i) quoted market prices or (ii) discounted expected future cash flows utilizing a discount rate.
-There was no impairment as of November 30, 2009 and 2008.
+If this comparison indicates that there is impairment and carrying value is in excess of fair value, the impaired asset is written down to fair value, which is typically calculated using: (i) quoted market prices or (ii) discounted expected future cash flows utilizing a discount rate.
+There was no impairment as of November 30, 2010 and 2009.

-Patents
+Patents and Trademarks

-The Company incurs certain legal and related costs in connection with patent applications.
-If a future economic benefit is anticipated from the resulting patent or an alternate future use is available to the Company, such costs are capitalized and amortized over the expected life of the patent.
+The Company incurs certain legal and related costs in connection with patent and trademark applications.
+If a future economic benefit is anticipated from the resulting patent or trademark or an alternate future use is available to the Company, such costs are capitalized and amortized over the expected life of the patent or trademark.
 The Company's assessment of future economic benefit involves considerable management judgment.
 A different conclusion could result in the reduction of the carrying value of these assets.

-Amortization expense was approximately \$22,000 in 2009 and approximately \$13,000 in 2008, respectively.
+Amortization expense was approximately \$34,000 and \$22,000 in 2010 and 2009, respectively.
 Patent costs are capitalized on the date that the utility patent was filed and are amortized over a period of 20 years.
 Capitalized net patent costs are included in deposits and other assets in the accompanying consolidated balance sheets.
 Patent costs are as follows:

-2009 2008
+2010 2009

-Patents \$435,757 \$256,801
+Patents \$684,484 \$435,757

-Less: Accumulated amortization (34,551) (12,939)
+Less: Accumulated amortization (68,127) (34,551)

-Net Patents \$401,206 \$243,862
+Net Patents \$616,357 \$401,206